Flight diverted to Kansas City due to unruly passenger

 KANSAS CITY, Mo.
 (AP) — A plane flying from Los Angeles to Washington, D.C., was diverted to Kansas City after an unruly passenger reportedly tried to open a door on the aircraft.

 American Airlines said flight 1775 landed safely Sunday afternoon at Kansas City International Airport and law enforcement met the plane upon arrival.
-The FBI said in statement that the passenger was “interfering with the flight crew” and was taken into custody.
+The FBI said in a statement that the passenger was “interfering with the flight crew” and was taken into custody.

 Details about the person weren’t immediately released.